-This page provides information for the sector on provision and payment for primary maternity services.
+This page provides information for the sector on the provision of and payment for primary maternity services.

 Providing primary maternity services

-In order to provide and be paid for primary maternity services, you must submit an Application for Authority to Claim under the Primary Maternity Services Notice 2007 to the Ministry of Health.
-Go to Registering as a maternity provider to find out more.
+In order to provide and be paid for primary maternity services, you must submit an Application for Authority to Claim under the Primary Maternity Services Notice 2021 to the Ministry of Health.
+Go to Registration as a maternity provider on Te Whatu Ora’s website to find out more.

 Claiming for primary maternity services

-Primary maternity service providers who have an authorisation to claim under the Notice may make claims for services direct to the Ministry.
-Go to Maternity claims information to find out more.
+Primary maternity service providers who have an authorisation to claim under the Notice may make claims for services to the Ministry, via a maternity IT vendor.
+Go to Maternity claims on Te Whatu Ora’s website to find out more.